datalad/blog/content/posts/forgejo-aneksajo/index.md

     caption="Screenshot of the Forgejo-aneksajo UI (running on the Raspberry Pi) showing the source repository of this blog, and the annex'ed cover image of this post." alt="Browser window screenshot.
 Typical GitHub-like file content preview.
 The file is annotated with 'Stored with Git Annex'.
 The footer of the page reads: 'Powered by Forgejo Version: 7.0.5-it-annex1+gitea-1.21.11'."
     >}}

+Thanks to Adina Wagner, Christian Mönch, Yaroslav Halchenko, and Matthias Riße for providing feedback on a draft of this post.